DIRECTOR: Shawn Burkett

 WRITER: Shawn Burkett

 The movie opens with a couple in the woods.
 The girl gives her boyfriend head and they start to have sex in their tent.
-They are brutally killed by an unseen monster.
+They are brutally killed by this unseen monster.
 Queue, the set up for the rest of this film.
 What stood out about this opening scene for me is that we get a close-up shot of a woman's vagina.
 I was more shocked that the movie showed it than anything else.
 I soon discovered that this movie plays like Cinemax porn than an actual horror movie.

-Coming back to the budget, you can tell the creature is clearly a guy in a suit.
+Coming back to the budget, you can tell the creature is clearly a bloke in a monster suit.
 The gore effects are also pretty terrible.
-As I mentioned above, for a film with a budget of ten thousand dollars, you can't hate on them for trying.
+As I mentioned above, for a film with a budget of just ten thousand dollars, you can't hate on them for trying.
 I found all the creature sequences to be unintentionally funny more so than outright scary.
 I'm glad that the director chose to go with a man in a suit over those cheap Syfy visual effects as it played more hilarious than I think it's intended.
 I think had they done the visual effects, it wouldn't have been as entertainingly bad.

 One thing that bugged me early on about this movie was the representation of LGBT characters.
-They managed to come full circle and redeem themselves somewhat by the film's end.
-A very random scene at the beginning of Don't Fuck In The Woods see's this very stereotypical queen suddenly show up and want to fight one of the main straight guys.
+They managed to come full circle and redeem themselves somewhat by the movie's end.
+A very random scene at the beginning of Don't Fuck In The Woods see's this very stereotypical gay man suddenly show up and want to fight one of the main straight guys.
 It's very odd and we never see him again.
 The movie goes on to have one-half of the lesbian couple become the hero of the story which I thought was good to see.
 It wasn't the jock character.

 The acting in the film is pretty bad.
 You can tell this isn't going to be award winning stuff.
 This feels like a group of friends who have gotten together and gone into the woods to film a cheap horror movie.
 None of the actors feel like standouts for me.
 I think this is amateurish.
 I can't for the life of me really remember much about the characters other than that they are mentioned as the jock, the nerd, the virgin, the cheerleader.
 They are all pointed out early on and that's about as much character development as we get with these people.